-- Under the Top menu item, click or tap to select Histogram or Max-Min as the top value measurement method. - Under the Base menu item, click or tap to select Histogram or Max-Min as the base value measurement method.
+- Click or tap the Top toggle button to select Histogram or Max-Min as the top value measurement method. - Click or tap the Base toggle button to select Histogram or Max-Min as the base value measurement method.

 If you select "Manual" for the amplitude method, the measurement results of other parameters may be affected.